miraisolutions/secretsanta/README.md

 pip-sync
 ```

+_If you change the virtual environment you work with, you should run `pip-compile -U` and rerun `pip-sync` to make
+sure that compatible versions of your dependencies are used in the new environment._

 Now you're ready to go.
 Would there be any update to the requirements `.in` files, make sure you re-execute `pip-compile` and `pip-sync`.

 ### Testing